What is ?

-Windows 10 Disk Management is a built in tool to manage storage on PC / Laptop.
-This include initializing a new hard disk, create partition and file systems.
+Disk Management is a built-in tool to manage storage on PC / Laptop on Windows OS version such as Windows 10.
+This includes initializing a new hard disk, create partition and file systems.
 Converting disk between different file systems.
-You can also manage the size of partition of a hard disk.
+You can also manage the size of the partition of a hard disk.
 This software provides information about your disk and partition.
-Such as Disk size, number of partition on a disk.
-In the partition tab display information about partition type, file systems, volume, drive letter, partition status and much more.
+Such as Disk size, the number of partition on a disk.
+In the partition tab display information about the partition type, file systems, volume, drive letter, partition status and much more.

 - Add and Initialize a new drive.